Get the Latest Updates from Anura

 This ad fraud has become a major issue for businesses of all sizes and industries.
 And, the more companies spend on advertising, the more they stand to lose to ad fraud.

-What is ad fraud?
+What is advertising fraud?
 How does advertising fraud work?
 How can it ruin a company’s bottom line?
 Most importantly: What can you do to prevent it?

 Some of the key types of ad fraud marketers and business owners need to know about include:

 In ad fraud, domain spoofing is the practice of disguising one website as a different, more valuable website.
 By spoofing a domain, cybercriminals can trick advertisers into paying more for advertising space on the spoofed website than they should.